-• Colonial American literature is writing that emerged from the original U.S. colonies during the period from 1607 to the late 1700s.
-It was largely influenced by British writers, and was created to inform people about colonial life, religious disputes and settlement issues.
-Many of the characteristics of Colonial American literature can be found in the poems, journals, letters, narratives, histories and teaching materials written by settlers, religious figures and historical icons of the period.
-Colonial American literature includes the writings of Mary Rowlandson, William Bradford, Anne Bradstreet and John Winthrop.
+- American Colonial literature refers to the writings that emerged from the original U.S. colonies during the period from 1607 to the late 1700s. - It was largely influenced by British writers and was created to inform people about Puritans' life, religious disputes, and settlement issues. - Many of the characteristics of Colonial American literature can be found in the poems, journals, letters, narratives, histories and teaching materials written by settlers, religious figures and historical icons of the period. - Genres that the Puritans favored: - Sermons - religious poetry - historical narratives - THEY DID NOT FEEL THAT LITERATURE WAS FOR ENTERTAINMENT.
+Novels and plays were frowned upon, due to a perceived lack of practical religious value.